 , and became more interested this past summer during a visit to Illinois, when I learned that same stretch of road in western Nebraska also connected Iowa, Illinois and other states before and after.

 Having driven from Illinois to Colorado for more than 35years, I finally decided to take the time to travel the Lincoln Highway home to Colorado and see what I could see.
-What followed is a collection of images that will (no surprise) expand over time as more of this famous road is traveled.
+That was several years ago, and each ensuing trip reveals a little more about America.